olegv142/CC1101/README.md

 It supports variable length packets that should fit onto the transceiver FIFO (max payload size is 60 bytes).
 The packet has target address that should match receiver address.
 The 0 address is used for broadcasting.
-The transceiver goes to idle state automatically after packet receive or transmit completion.
+The transceiver goes to the idle state automatically after packet receive or transmit completion.

 ## Author